|Air Travel Tips||Cruise Travel Tips||General Travel Tips|

 Security: Your resort should have closed captioned security camera monitored around to clock to help ensure the safety of your child with ASD.

-Autism Awareness Cards: It can be frustrating or uncomfortable when people stare or pass judgement on someone we care for who has autism.
+Autism Awareness Cards: It can be frustrating or uncomfortable when people stare or pass judgment on someone we care for who has autism.
 You can make or purchase autism awareness cards to educate those around you.
 Below is an example of verbiage to use on an autism awareness card: